Hurricanes develop over warm tropical waters, primarily during the summer and fall. To develop, a hurricane needs:

 A particularly dangerous “myth” is the misconception that a hurricane’s storm surge is a direct function of its Saffir-Simpson category (i.e. a Category 3 storm).
 Many hurricane response plans are based on a hurricane’s Saffir-Simpson ranking.
 For example, a coastal business may have a plan that only requires evacuation for a Category 3 hurricane or greater.
 There are a number of variables that contribute to storm surge, and its Saffir-Simpson ranking is only a slight factor.
 Much more significant is the size of the hurricane’s wind field—a large Category 2 hurricane will produce a greater storm surge than a small Category 4 or 5 hurricane.
 Every hurricane is different, so never rely solely on a hurricane’s Saffir-Simpson ranking to estimate storm surge.

-For a full look into our forecast for the 2018 Atlantic Hurricane season, join our upcoming webinar.
+For a full look into our predictions for the 2019 Atlantic Hurricane season, download our forecast here.
 In the meantime, here are a few key takeaways:

 First, rising air in the Atlantic generally sinks in the Gulf of Mexico and the Caribbean Sea, inhibiting tropical storm development.
 Second, an El Niño tends to produce unfavorable wind shear across the Tropical Atlantic which can inhibit storms.
-For the peak of hurricane season this year, models are predicting that water temperatures in the Tropical Pacific will not quite reach the El Niño threshold, therefore storms in the Atlantic Basin may not be as inhibited.
+With a strong El Niño in place this year, tropical forecasters anticipate diminished tropical activity in the Atlantic, as compared to normal.